Skip to main content Skip to footer

 What should I expect?

 Group therapy involves one or more therapists who lead a group of roughly six to twelve clients.
 Typically, groups meet for an hour or two each week.
-Some people attend individual therapy in addition to groups, while others participate in groups only.

 Many groups are designed to target a specific problem, such as depression, obesity, panic disorder, social anxiety, chronic pain or substance abuse.
 Other groups focus more generally on improving social skills, helping people deal with a range of issues such as anger, shyness, loneliness and isolation.
 Groups often help those who have experienced loss, whether it be a spouse, a child or someone who died by suicide.